oxcompsoc/learntocode/session1/README.md

 # Session 1: Introduction to Python

-The first thing that you’ll need to do is install Python installed on your computer.
+The first thing that you’ll need to do is make sure you have Python installed on your computer.
 You can find information on how to do that [here][install].

 [install]: https://github.com/oxcompsoc/learntocode/tree/master/session0